 Host Encryption Mode

-Host encryption mode determines if an ESXi host is ready to accept cryptographic material for the purpose of encrypting virtual machines and virtual disks.
+Host encryption mode determines if an ESXi host is ready to accept cryptographic material for encrypting virtual machines and virtual disks.
 Before any cryptographic operations can occur on a host, host encryption mode must be enabled.
 Host encryption mode is often enabled automatically when it is required, but you can enable it explicitly.
 You can check and explicitly set the current host encryption mode from the vSphere Client or by using the vSphere API.

 In "safe" mode, user worlds (that is, hostd) and encrypted virtual machines have their core dumps encrypted.
 Unencrypted virtual machines do not have their core dumps encrypted.